lhoenig/clifu/README.md

 clifu
 =====

-Interface to the commandlinefu.com API, written in C and using Ncurses
+Command line interface for commandlinefu.com, written in C and using curses

-BETA - there is still a memory bug in the parse_page_content function.
-Filling up the results array is not reliable yet.
-Will investigate very soon.

-## Requirements
+## Dependecies
 * curl
-* ncurses (on Linux: libncurses5-dev package)
+* ncurses
 * gcc

 ## Building

-`make && sudo make install`
+`make` `make debug`

 ## Usage

-`clifu sed`
+`./fu sed`

-Will query commandlinefu.com for all commands matching "sed" and show the results in an Ncurses menu.
+Will query commandlinefu.com for all commands matching "sed" and show the results in a curses menu.
-Press left or right to toggle between description and command, enter to quit and print the full command.
+Press left or right to toggle between description and command, enter to leave and print the full command.